AatirNadim/getMe/README.md

 #### Option A: Local binaries + logging stack

 1. Switch to the server module and run the local init script:

     ```bash
     cd server
     ./init-server-local.sh
     ```

     This script builds the Go binary into `server/dist/`, prepares data/log/socket directories, and starts the Loki + Alloy + Grafana logging stack via Docker Compose before launching the server in the foreground.

+    **Note: Do not prefix this script with `sudo`**—the script already calls the individual setup helpers with elevated privileges where needed.
+Running the top-level script as root would cause all generated folders and files to be owned by `root`, making subsequent local development much harder to manage.

 #### Option B: Full Docker Compose stack

 1. From the same `server` directory run:

     ```bash
     cd server
     ./init-server-docker.sh
     ```

     The script ensures host bind-mount directories exist, exports your UID/GID for correct ownership, and then invokes `docker compose up --build` to start the containerised server alongside its logging dependencies.

 > Prefer Option A when iterating on Go code locally; use Option B to validate the container stack or share an environment with teammates.

 ### Using the CLI

 1. Navigate to the `cli` directory:

     ```bash
     cd cli
     ```

 2. Use the `set`, `get`, or `delete` commands:

     ```bash
     go run . set mykey "hello world"
     go run . get mykey